Inspired by #31132 (comment).

 While OSS-Fuzz does cover leveldb (https://github.com/google/oss-fuzz/blob/master/projects/leveldb/fuzz_db.cc), it doesn’t cover multi threaded access.
 Without a deterministic hypervisor this fuzz harness won’t be deterministic, but we can at least run it with TSan to get a higher confidence that the synchronization code in leveldb is correct.
 Hopefully other reviewers find this useful.

-This harness creates a global threadpool with 32 threads and in-memory levelDB, which it seeds with 10k random values.
-It selects up to 32 threads and chooses a random set of keys to query.
+This harness creates a global threadpool with 16 threads, and then creates an in-memory levelDB which it seeds with deterministically random values.
+It selects up to 16 threads and chooses a random set of keys to query.
 It first performs all queries on the db on a single thread to get a baseline, then synchronizes all threads on a latch so they hit the db at the same time.
 Each thread performs the same queries, and afterwards are all checked against the baseline.
-Optionally, at the start of each iteration, the fuzzer can overwrite 2k entries to trigger a memtable flush and potentially a background compaction.

 I ran both TSan and ASan/UBSan overnight with no issues.